Phil-March/geo_cumulant_tool/README.md

 # How to Use

-## Search Pairs
+## Search Occurrences

 1. **Set Parameters:**
-   - Fill in the parameters for the search pair algoritm in the `search_parameters.json` file.
+   - Fill in the parameters for the search occurrence algoritm in the `search_parameters.json` file.

 2. **Prepare Data:**
    - Upload the CSV data file into the `input` folder.
 The file should follow the format: `X`, `Y`, `Z`, `GRADE` columns.